oliverbirchill/deltacount/README.md

 # DeltaCount

-DeltaCount is a browser-based tool for translation teams to quickly calculate billable word counts for projects involving the translation of word files containing track-changes.
+DeltaCount is a browser-based tool for translation teams to quickly calculate billable word counts for translation of changes projects.

 Live site: https://oliverbirchill.github.io/deltacount